royfrancis/useR2014/README.md

 useR!
 2014 Design
 ========================================================

 This is some R code for creating a nice useR!
 2014 design.
+The image will be slightly different each time due to the jitter function.
+Well, you have a very unique image! :-)

 ![DesignImage](useR.png)